 Further information can be found in the explanatory article, listed in the Key Resources below.

 Some further background on the Bank Return is given below:

-The Bank Return appears on Thursdays and shows the position at the close of business on the previous day.
+- The Bank Return appears on Thursdays and shows the position as at the close of business on the previous day.

-The format of the Bank Return has changed from time to time, most recently with effect from 24 May 2006, following the introduction of a new framework for the Bank’s monetary operations.
+- The format of the Bank Return has changed from time to time, including with effect from 24 May 2006, when the Bank introduced reserves averaging.